 Chevron's global refining system manufactures fuels and other products sold by Chevron's marketing, lubricants, and supply and trading organizations.
 We market these products under the Chevron®, Texaco® and Caltex® brands.

-Including our share of affiliates, Chevron can process more than 1.96 million barrels of crude oil per day.
+Including our share of affiliates, Chevron can process 1.9 million barrels of crude oil per day.

-Six refineries make up more than 75 percent of the company’s total fuel refining capacity.
+Six refineries make up more than 75 percent of the company's total crude oil refining capacity.
 Five of these core refineries—in Singapore, Thailand, South Korea, and Richmond and El Segundo, California—manufacture products for countries in the Pacific Basin.
 The sixth refinery, in Pascagoula, Mississippi, supplies countries primarily in the Atlantic Basin.
 Many of these refineries are capable of processing heavy crude oils and producing a variety of high-value products, including transportation fuels.

 Operating safely, reliably and with a commitment to protecting the environment remains among our top priorities.
 We have implemented a loss prevention system in our wholly operated facilities.
 This behavior-based safety system is designed to help strengthen our culture of injury-free and incident-free operations while providing a base for strong, competitive performance.

 Several of our refineries recently completed major upgrades.

-In addition, we are building a $1.4 billion premium base oil plant at the Pascagoula Refinery.
-The facility is designed with a capacity of 25,000 barrels per day.
-The assembly and construction phase is expected to be completed in the second quarter of 2014.
-When complete, the plant will make Chevron the world’s leading producer of premium base oils.
+In addition, we began production at our new $1.4 billion premium base oil plant at the Pascagoula Refinery.
+The facility is designed with a capacity of 25,000 barrels per day, making Chevron the world's leading producer of premium base oils.